Pre-eclampsia is a problem in pregnancy that leads to very high blood pressure. It can also lead to kidney and liver damage.

 - Chronic high blood pressure

-You may not have symptoms.
-If you do have symptoms, you may have:
+A woman may not have symptoms.
+Those who do may have:

 - Rapid weight gain

 - Problems seeing

 The doctor will ask about symptoms and past health.
 A physical exam will be done.
 Pre-eclampsia is diagnosed if you have high blood pressure.

 - Urine tests to look for high protein levels

 - Blood tests to check for low levels of platelets that are needed to help with blood clotting

 The only way to cure this condition is to deliver the baby.
 The decision to do so is based on how far along the pregnancy is.

 If it is safe, labor may happen on its own or it may be started by the doctor.
 Delivery may need to be delayed so the baby has more time to grow.